Motivation and Research Themes

 Credits: Background photo courtesy of Sadatsugu Tomizawa (Creative Commons license CC BY-NC-ND 2.0).
 Field surveys shown above above supported by National Science Foundation & American Society of Civil Engineers.

-© Jennifer L. Irish & Robert Weiss.
+© 2019 Jennifer L. Irish, Robert Weiss, and Tina Dura.
 All Rights Reserved.